S1.E5.Shoe_Horn

 “I don’t get ‘pumped’ about anything.
 But… I guess it’s a little exciting.”

-“Yeah, boy!
-You get a chance to be among the first kids let in the park!”
+“Yeah, bud!
+You get a chance to be among the first people let into the park!”

 “Too bad I can’t really tell anyone that I got to do it.”

-“If you go to the same middle school I did, you might get a class trip to the park just before you graduate,” Wes said and finished plugging in the Super Nintendo.
-He stuck in its first Mario game, powered it up, and added, “Of course, most of us had been there a hundred times by then.
-A city this size is lucky to have an amusement park.”
+“Maybe Cookton still has class trips to it just before you graduate, like we got to do,” Wes said and finished plugging in the Super Nintendo.
+He stuck in its first Mario game, powered it up, and added, “Most of us had been there a hundred times by then, of course, but not with our whole class.
+A city this size is lucky to have a theme park.”

-“Uncle Wes…” Jace murmured as he was a handed a controller.
-“I guess… I think this has been kind of fun, even though I complained a lot.”
+“Uncle Wes?”
+Jace murmured as he was a handed a controller.
+“I think this has actually been kind of… um… fun.
+Even though I complained a lot.”

 “I mean time traveling.
-I still wanna go home, but it’s been, uh, cool seeing the kid version of you and Mom, and how the city was different when you were growing up.”
+I still wanna go home, but it’s been, uh, cool seeing the kid versions of you and Mom, and how the city was different when you were growing up.”

 “I’m glad you ended up liking it,” Wes said, his eyes glued on the screen while he stomped on enemies.
-“And hey, if you ever write a paper in college about the decade or something like that, you’ll have some good research material.”
+“And, hey, if you ever write a paper in college about the decade for some reason, you’ll have firsthand knowledge.
+Field experience.”

 “Can I… tell you something?
 And you won’t make fun of me?”